 Section 4.
 Educational campaign required.
-This Board hereby directs the County owners, and any individuals and businesses that work with fertilizer in the County, to educate and inform them as to the policies and regulations contained within this ordinance, together with environmentally sound landscaping practices that may support the policies and regulations Mayor or County Mayor's designee to conduct an educational campaign for residents, property contained within this ordinance.
-If any section, subsection, sentence, clause or provision of this ordinance is held invalid, the remainder of this ordinance shall not be affected by such invalidity Section 5.
+This Board hereby directs the County owners, and any individuals and businesses that work with fertilizer in the County, to educate and inform them as to the policies and regulations contained within this ordinance, together with environmentally sound landscaping practices that may support the policies and regulations contained within this ordinance.